syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

 ### Maximum Node limit in Member Editor
-This feature allows you to set the maximum number of nodes as well as child nodes to be displayed in the member editor.
-It can be enabled by [`maxNodeLimitInMemberEditor`](/api/js/ejpivotclient#members:maxNodeLimitInMemberEditor) property.
+This feature allows you to set the maximum number of nodes and child nodes to be displayed in the member editor.
+It can be enabled by the [`maxNodeLimitInMemberEditor`](/api/js/ejpivotclient#members:maxNodeLimitInMemberEditor) property.

 {% highlight javascript %}